ssloxford/ccd-signal-injection-attacks/README.md

 #### Calculate Image Metrics

 This Jupyter Notebook calculates different image quality metrics for frame pairs.
-It is used to analyze the frames captured during the frequency sweep to find the resonant requency of a CCD image sensor.
+It is used to analyze the frames captured during the frequency sweep to find the resonant frequency of a CCD image sensor.

 #### End-2-End Attack